 The Duke Journal of Comparative and International Law (“DJCIL”) was established in 1990 and is dedicated to the publication of original scholarship on international, transnational and comparative law matters.
-The Journal is edited by a student board and publishes three issues annually.
+The Journal is edited by a student board and publishes two issues annually.
 DJCIL not only publishes articles by international scholars and practitioners, but also draws upon Duke’s prominent international and comparative law faculty.
-Additionally, approximately one-third of the Journal’s total page count is devoted to notes by Duke Law students.
-DJCIL’s editorial staff includes many students enrolled in Duke’s JD/LLM Program in International and Comparative Law and some of the international practitioners enrolled in Duke’sLLM Program.
+Additionally, a portion of the Journal’s total page count is devoted to notes by Duke Law students.
+DJCIL’s editorial staff includes many students enrolled in Duke’s JD/LLM Program in International and Comparative Law and some of the international practitioners enrolled in Duke’s LLM Program.